jacksonntag/data-science/library/challenge_analytic_report_and_research_proposal/content.md

 You are encouraged to make use of every resource at your disposal in putting together your _Report_.
 This extends to getting preliminary feedback on your work from your mentor or from other friends and family.
 However, you should be ready to explain every decision, conclusion, and visualization you make and all of the code you write.

 When you're ready, you can submit your final _Report_ at the bottom of this page.
 Once submitted, be sure to [schedule a time to meet with someone](https://dashboard.thinkful.com) for a capstone review.
-A few importants notes if you don't see a calendly to schedule your capstone review:
-* Your mentor must approve your goals for units 1, 2, and 3 and your careers goal.
-* Your tech evaluation goal must be approved by your program manager once you've passed it.
-* You must meet with one of the capstone review mentors that is not your own mentor.
-You can use the "see someone elses schedule" link to look at another mentors availability for the capstone review.

-Also make sure that you've already [submitted your career story assignment](https://courses.thinkful.com/data-201-prepv1/project/4.1.4) and [scheduled a time to review the assignment in a group Careers - Ask Me Anything session hosted by Jenn Best](https://www.thinkful.com/open-sessions/qa-sessions/data%20science/).
 To help you prepare for your capstone review, here are a few examples of the types of questions you'll be asked:

 * Did you have any challenges with this data?
 * Why did you choose this dataset?